pyne/ans2012/pres/pyne_ans2012_pres.rst

 .. break

-We have identified three orthoganal tiers of data:
+We have identified three orthogonal tiers of data:

 .. break